CeyLabs/Binance-AMA-TGBot-BE/README.md

 ## Admin Management

 Use the role management commands to assign specific permissions to users.
 When replying to a user's message, the quoted user will also be granted the role without specifying an ID.
-Role management commands can only be executed by `super_admin` and `admin` users.
+Role management commands can only be executed by the bot owner (defined by `BOT_OWNER_ID` environment variable) and `admin` users.

 **Security Features:**
 - Users cannot modify their own roles (prevents self-promotion/demotion)
+- Bot owner permissions cannot be modified by anyone
 - Role hierarchy restrictions prevent unauthorized promotions
 - Admin group restriction ensures commands are only executed in secure environment

 **Role Hierarchy:**
-- `super_admin` - Full access to all features and user management
+- `Bot Owner` - Ultimate access to all features (defined by BOT_OWNER_ID environment variable)
-- `admin` - Full AMA management access (create, edit, start, end, select winners, broadcast)
+- `admin` - Full access to all features and user management
 - `editor` - Can edit announcements, start/end AMAs, and select winners
 - `host` - Can start/end AMAs and select winners (no creation or editing)
 - `regular` - No bot management access (can only participate in AMAs)